Tamerygo/viking-striker/README.md

 | ![FLY mode](screenshots/fly.png) | ![RUSH mode](screenshots/rush.png) |
 | Tap to fly through the gaps between defender towers.
 The gaps get tighter, some towers **move** — watch for the gold caps. | Jump the sliding tackles, double-jump the walls.
 Defenders marked with **!** charge at you.
 Good luck. |

-## 🌍 14 national teams — and the real World Cup fixtures
+## 🌍 14 national teams — the real quarter-final fixtures

 Pick your team *and* the opponent whose defenders you'll embarrass.
 Or use the **quarter-finals quick pick** to jump straight into a real matchup.